wapopartners/Fusion-Training-PageBuilder-Features/readme.md

 # Fusion-01
-On this branch, we've updated the `default` output type, introducing ourselves to some core PageBuilder concepts.
-Without an output type, PageBuilder can't render anything!
+On this branch, we've created a `package.json` file, installed the Fusion CLI as a dev dependency, and run the `fusion init` command.

 ## User Story
-As a user, I would like to be able to render content via a default output type, which is natively recognized by PageBuilder and allows me to customize the head and foot of my page.
+As a user, I would like to scaffold a new PageBuilder Feature Pack via command line.

 ## Concepts
-- Output Types
+- Fusion CLI
+- Feature Pack structure

 ## New Files
-- None

-## Changed Files
-- `/components/output-types/default.jsx`
+- everything

 ## What's next?
-An output type provides a common backbone for all of our pages, so now we'll explore how we can start adding some semantic HTML and customization.
-The first concept to tackle in this regard is layouts.
-Switch to `fusion-02` to view a completed layout.
+Everything!
+This branch is the starting point for the rest of our training curriculum.
+First up: Output types!
+Switch to branch `fusion-02` to see an output type in action.